micanzhang/gohosts/readme.md

 gohosts
 ======

-go version of command line tool for hosts manager. only support linux,mac OSX, linux.
+go version of command line tool for hosts manager which only support linux,mac OSX, linux.

 #Require